greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/public-policy_1_1.md

 ---
 title: Public Policy
 description: The Senior Director of Public Policy is responsible for creating and maintaining GitLab’s public policy engagement strategy; facilitating relationships across various governing bodies, authorities, commissions and councils, the purpose of which is to represent and further GitLab interests.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/public-policy_1_1/
+linkTitle: Public Policy
+type: docs
 ---

 ## Senior Director of Public Policy

 ### An overview of this role